consulo/consulo-dev.github.io/docs/basics/virtual_file_system.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-The virtual file system (VFS) is a component of the *IntelliJ Platform* that encapsulates most of its activity for working with files represented as [Virtual File](/basics/architectural_overview/virtual_file.md).
+The virtual file system (VFS) is a component of the *Consulo* that encapsulates most of its activity for working with files represented as [Virtual File](/basics/architectural_overview/virtual_file.md).

 It serves the following main purposes: